Whether you are buying postal or email data the basics are the same:

 Beyond the expense of preparing creative, printing and postage there are some significant costs to getting email and postal data rental wrong.
 Reputation, time, loss of earning from unfulfilled sales targets are just the tip of the iceberg.

-If you want to work with a list broker who can help you find high quality, high performing lists call, Donna Peterson, today.
+If you would like help finding high quality, high performing lists call, Donna Peterson, today.
 I can be reached at +1 860-210-8088 or email her directly email@example.com.